codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-22-vuepress-tutorial-4.md

 ## Next Steps

-In the next tutorial we'll discuss the basics of [configuration](https://vuepress.vuejs.org/guide/basic-config.html), and we'll start taking a look at how to use and customize the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html).
+In the next tutorial we'll discuss the basics of [Configuration](https://vuepress.vuejs.org/guide/basic-config.html).